ilovehotcakes/ESP32-Yun/README.md

 weight, then you should leave it as-is.

 #### Sound Dampening
-I have an old mousepad laying around so I cut it into small pieces and placed it underneath the mounting bracket to reduce the vibration and provide a bit of sound dampening.
+I have an old mousepad laying around so I cut it into small pieces and placed it underneath the stepper mortor mounting bracket to reduce the vibration and provide a bit of sound dampening.

 #### Reinstallation
-Hiding the cables.
+Hiding the power cables and added cuttings of old mousepad between the window frame and the shade mounting brackets.

 ## Resources
 ### TMC2209 Info